Deniz-shelby/AI_Bootcamp/M8_NLP/readme.md

 |  9  | Self-Attention, Transformers, Bert, Masked LM | MLM from scratch                      | MLM from scratch                   |
 | 10  | Team Challenge                                |                                       |                                    |

-Note: Day 9 (Transformers) will not be taght for AIFall20 due to easter week.